CarbonFlora/robusta/readme.md

 Given station, bearing, line data information on plan, if a program can reconstruct the line work then it should be proof of constructability.

 ## Proposed Re-write 2
+- Term, dxf, core, bevy_egui are all fine. gui is the one that requires a re-write.
 - Use more of the ECS system by adding RobustaEntity into the entity itself via component.
 This way, Hashmap isn't required to correlate the two.
 - Take advantage of Bevy ECS change detection (https://docs.rs/bevy_ecs/latest/bevy_ecs/#change-detection).
 - Take into consideration the following: